miroslavvidovic/bash-scripts/README.md

 ## pomodoro-timer
 A simple timer script for the pomodoro technique.
 [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a popular time management method.

+## random-movie
+Randomly choose and play a video file from a given system path.

 ## License

 The MIT License (MIT)